mkozturk/turkishnames/README.md

 HIKMET | 53208 | 20450 | 73658 | 0.555269

 ## Most common last names
 Just as in first names, I have counted double last names separately.
-The most common 20 last names are:
+The most common 20 last names are as follows (see the file *lastname_tally.csv* for a complete list).

 Last Name | Count
 ------|------